 Zoom workshops take place on Tuesday mornings and afternoons.

 In-person workshops take place on Wednesdays and Thursdays, mornings or afternoons, in our Connswater Shopping Centre writing space.

-Creativity is encouraged, courage is celebrated and there’s no such thing as a bad idea
+Every contribution is celebrated, whimsy is welcome and there’s no such thing as a bad idea!

 What kind of workshops are available?

 - Time-travel workshop: using the theme of time travel, your students will use their imaginations, personal histories and historical facts to creatively connect with life 100 years ago and 100 years from now.
-This workshop is available throughout the academic year 2021/22 and is best suited to Years 8, 9 and 10.
+This workshop is suited best to Years 8, 9 and 10.